leeprovoost/go-rest-api-template/README.md

 ## Special Route: Metrics

 Something that is often overlooked is ensuring that you have a deep insight in your application metrics.
-I admit that in the past I was mainly looking at server metrics like memory consumption, CPU usage, swap, etc. Once I started building micro-services using Coda Hale's excelent Java [Dropwizard framework](http://www.dropwizard.io/), I got to know his [metrics](https://dropwizard.github.io/metrics/3.1.0/) library that gave me insight in the application and JVM metrics as an engineer.
+I admit that in the past I was mainly looking at server metrics like memory consumption, CPU usage, swap, etc. Once I started building micro-services using Coda Hale's excellent Java [Dropwizard framework](http://www.dropwizard.io/), I got to know his [metrics](https://dropwizard.github.io/metrics/3.1.0/) library that gave me insight in the application and JVM metrics as an engineer.

 As a start, you could look into two metrics: average response times for either your whole APU (or for a specific route) and the various HTTP status codes being returned.
 The important thing here is that you hook this up with a monitoring tool (e.g. Sensu) so that the tool periodically pings your metrics endpoint (in this example: http://localhost:3009/metrics) and look at trends.
 We're less interested in an individual snapshot.
-We will always have the occasional HTTP 404 being returend.
+We will always have the occasional HTTP 404 being returned.
 However, if after a deployment you start seeing a spike in HTTP 404 codes being returned, then that should give you an indication that something might be wrong.

-I experimented a bit with the [`thoas/stats`])https://github.com/thoas/stats) package but admit that I haven't used it in anger in a production enviornment.
+I experimented a bit with the [`thoas/stats`])https://github.com/thoas/stats) package but admit that I haven't used it in anger in a production environment.

 We will first add the stats as a variable, named Metrics, to our environment struct:

 ```
 type env struct {
-  Metrics *stats.Stats
+  metrics *stats.Stats
-  Render  *render.Render
+  render  *render.Render
 }
 ```